 Bring 1 to 2 inches of water to boil in a steamer pot or a large pot with a colander or steaming basket set into it.

 Fill the colander or basket with one layer of tamales; you might have to steam them in batches.
-The tamales should be above the water -- they are cooked by the steam only.
+The tamales should be above the water line.
+They are cooked only by the steam.

 Cover the tamales with a dish towel and the pot lid and steam them for 30 to 40 minutes; add water to the pot when necessary.